MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/asset-group.md

 **Add:** Optional
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
 To remove all custom parameters, set this field to *delete_value*.
 The *delete_value* keyword removes the previous setting.
 To remove a subset of custom parameters, specify the custom parameters that you want to keep and omit any that you do not want to keep.
 The new set of custom parameters will replace any previous custom parameter set.
 **Delete:** Read-only

+## <a name="customparameter"></a>Custom Parameter
+Your custom collection of key and value parameters for URL tracking.

+In a bulk file, the list of custom parameters are formatted as follows.

+- Format each custom parameter pair as Key=Value, for example {_promoCode}=PROMO1.

+- Microsoft Advertising will accept the first 8 custom parameter key and value pairs that you include, and if you include more than 8 custom parameters an error will be returned.
+Each key and value pair are delimited by a semicolon and space ("; "), for example {_promoCode}=PROMO1; {_season}=summer.

+- A Key cannot contain a semicolon.
+If a Value contains a semicolon it must be escaped as '\\;'.
+Additionally if the Value contains a backslash it must also be escaped as '\\'.

+- The Key cannot exceed 16 UTF-8 bytes, and the Value cannot exceed 250 UTF-8 bytes.
+The Key is required and the Value is optional.
+The maximum size of the Key does not include the braces and underscore i.e., '{', '_', and '}'.

+    > [!NOTE]
+    > With the Bulk service the Key must be formatted with surrounding braces and a leading underscore, for example if the Key is promoCode, it must be formatted as {_promoCode}.
+With the Campaign Management service you cannot specify the surrounding braces and underscore.

+**Add:** Optional
+**Update:** Optional.
+If no value is set for the update, this setting is not changed.
+To remove all custom parameters, set this field to *delete_value*.
+The *delete_value* keyword removes the previous setting.
+To remove a subset of custom parameters, specify the custom parameters that you want to keep and omit any that you do not want to keep.
+The new set of custom parameters will replace any previous custom parameter set.
+**Delete:** Read-only

 ## <a name="descriptions"></a>Descriptions